rpiadam/comet/README.md

 # platforms

-Solanum is developed on Linux with glibc, but is currently portable to most POSIX-compatible operating systems.
+Comet is developed on Linux with glibc, but is currently portable to most POSIX-compatible operating systems.
 However, this portability is likely to be removed unless someone is willing to maintain it.
 If you'd like to be that person, please let us know on IRC.